BenoitGaston/Advance-Data-Insights-International/_services/dataannotation.md

 ---

-You are the expert of your data and with the proper Data Annotation software we will transfer this expertise to your Machine Learning and AI models.
+You are the expert of your data and with the proper Data Annotation software we will transfer this expertise to your Machine Learning models.